-- BUS SPACE IS LIMITED. - Please be sure to arrive on time for your bus stop. - There will be a 2 minute grace period at each stop, those who are late may try to get on at the next stop or willneed to be dropped off at camp.
+- BUS SPACE IS LIMITED. - Please be sure to arrive on time for your bus stop. - There will be a 2 minute grace period at each stop, those who are late may try to get on at the next stop or will need to be dropped off at camp.
 We cannot wait for late arrivals. - Please be sure that authorized pick ups are listed on your camp registration form and that anyone picking up from the bus has a photo ID ready for the bus monitor.

-Authorized pick ups must be 16 years of age or older. - Authorized pick ups must be on the original registration form or added by parent/ guardian in writing. - Campers MUST be signed on and off the bus by parent/authorized pick up each day. - We will always try our best to be on time!
-Please note that there is a chance for potential delays, especially in theafternoons. - Children must be picked up on time.
+Authorized pick ups must be 16 years of age or older. - Authorized pick ups must be on the original registration form or added by parent/ quardian in writing. - We will always try our best to be on time!
+Please note that there is a chance for potential delays, especially in the afternoons. - Children must be picked up on time.
 If an authorized pick up is not present at the appropriate bus stop on time, children will remain on the bus and be brought back to the Dartmouth YMCA.
 A parent or guardian must be present at the camp to pick up at that time. - No food, electronics, or toys will be allowed on the bus.
 Children should eat breakfast prior to arriving at camp. - Children must remain seated at all times.
-Failure to follow safety and behavior guidelines can and will result intermination from the camp bus. - YMCA Southcoast will be following transportation guidelines provided by our local and Massachusetts Department Public Health and the CDC to ensure a safe environment for our campers. - Transportation fees are non refundable or transferable. - Transportation is provided by Fisher Bus Co.
-Camp Metacomet will provide a bus monitor.
+Failure to follow safety and behavior guidelines can and will result in termination from the camp bus. - YMCA Southcoast will be following transportation guidelines provided by our local and Massachusetts Department of Public Health and the CDC to ensure a safe environment for our campers. - Please note, if you applied for financial assistance, that can be applied to the cost of transportation. - Transportation fees are non refundable or transferable.